 IPC integrates the disciplines of physics and chemistry in topics such as: motion, waves, energy, transformations, properties of matter, changes in matter, and solution chemistry.
-Laboratory investigation will be a primary focus in instruction.
-Student investigations emphasize accurate observations, collection of data, data analysis, and the safe manipulation of laboratory apparatus and materials in the laboratory.
-This course must be taken prior to chemistry or physics.
+Laboratory investigation will be a primary focus in instruction and will emphasize accurate observations, collection of data, data analysis, and the safe manipulation of laboratory apparatus and materials in the laboratory.